literatecomputing/transcribe-with-whisper/README.md

 2. Request access to each of the required models—click "Use this model" for pyannote.audio and accept their terms.

-On each model page below, click “Use this model” and select "pyannote.audio".
-Access is typically approved instantly for free use.
-After you have accepted it, you should see "**Gated Model** You have been granted access to this model".
+On each model page linked below, click “Use this model” and select "pyannote.audio" (pyannote.audio is a Python library).
+After you have accepted their terms, you should see "**Gated Model** You have been granted access to this model".
 You can also check which models you have access to at https://huggingface.co/settings/gated-repos.

-- Note: Model pages may mention "pyannoteAI" as a production option.
-This project uses the open-source models; pyannoteAI is a separate commercial alternative.
+#### Request Access for these Models!

 - Required: pyannote/speaker-diarization-3.1 → https://huggingface.co/pyannote/speaker-diarization-3.1
 - Required: pyannote/segmentation-3.0 → https://huggingface.co/pyannote/segmentation-3.0